 We begin today with a visit to the former Kusuo Yasuda Residence (1919), a stunning early modern interpretation of a traditional Japanese house.
 This elegant wooden house looks out through large windows upon on a lovely garden.
 The house and garden have recently reopened after a period of painstaking restoration to preserve this important monument.

 Meaning ‘beautiful from any angle’, the Happoen garden lives up to its name.
-Here we shall enjoy lunch at the garden’s delightful restaurant, and a stroll through the gardens will reveal 200-year-old bonsai trees, a stone lantern said to have been carved 800 years ago, and a central pond.
+Here we shall enjoy a farewell lunch at the delightful restaurant, and a stroll through the gardens will reveal 200-year-old bonsai trees, a stone lantern said to have been carved 800 years ago, and a central pond.

 We then visit a rare surviving 17th-century strolling garden, located in the west of the city.
 Koishikawa-korakuen was designed in part by Zhu Shun Shui, a Ming dynasty refugee from China, and the garden recreates both Japanese and Chinese landscapes.
 Here we will find waterfalls, ponds, stone lanterns, a small lake with gnarled pines and humped bridges.
 (Overnight Tokyo) BL